Richard Headlee: Later life

 In 1987, Headlee was the recipient of a heart transplant from a victim of a motorcycle accident in Texas.

 In the LDS Church, Headlee served twice as a bishop, ten years in a stake presidency and as a Regional Representative.

-Headlee was anti-taxes and pro-life.
+Headlee was anti-taxes and anti-abortion.

 Headlee funded the creation by Dennis Smith and placement of the "Signing of the Constitution" statues in the US embassies in Moscow and London in 1988.

 In 1992, Headlee his children and grandchildren were involved in a major effort to assist children in Romanian orphanages.
 This was organized into Project Concern International, which provided 40,000 pounds of supplies to an orphanage in Romania.

 After retiring and moving to Park City, Utah, to be near his grandchildren Headlee served as the director of the board of Tuacahn Center for the Arts in Ivins, Utah.
 He died at his home in Cedar Hills, Utah, in 2004.
 On the occasion of his death he was memorialized as a "giant in Michigan History" by the conservative Mackinac Center for Public Policy.